hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/docker.rst

 .. code-block:: console

-  $ docker exec -it sawtooth-tp_xo_python-default bash
+  $ docker exec -it sawtooth-xo-tp-python-default bash

 To see which components are running, run this command from the container: